Have you ever been to an aquarium, stared through the glass, and thought, “I haven’t seen the fish blink. Do fish blink? And do they sleep?”

 A: Dolphins!
-They do not breathe automatically, so must remind themselves to breathe.
+They do not breathe automatically, so they must remind themselves to breathe.
 For this reason, only half their brain sleeps at a time in two-hour increments.
 This also keeps them alert to dangers like predators or drowning since they breathe at the surface of the water.
 Porpoises and seals sleep this way too.

 How do fish sleep?

-As we mentioned before, fish brains do not need the same kind of rest your human brain needs since theirs isn’t as complex.
+As we mentioned before, fish brains do not need the same kind of rest your human brain needs since theirs aren’t as complex.
 Their sleep looks more like a slowdown.
 Their eyes remain open because they have no eyelids and because they don’t need to blink.

 As water passes over their gills, they receive the oxygen they need for respiration.
 This keeps them moving slowly as they sleep.
 Their heart rate also slows during sleep.

-Q: What seabird can sleep while flying?
+Q: Which seabird can sleep while flying?

 A: The albatross spends so much time hunting in the air that it sleeps for seconds at a time while gliding on wind currents over the ocean.